fisno2009/MadisonOwnProject/README.md

 # MadisonOwnProject
-This is to automate tests on a demo ecommerce website
+This is to automate tests on a demo ecommerce website using Cypress